saturncloud/examples/examples/data-science-pipeline/README.md

 ## Aggregate data files

 Saturn Cloud hosts pre-aggregated NYC taxi data from 2017-2019 for the dashboard in the previous step.
 The [`data-aggregation.ipynb`](data-aggregation.ipynb) notebook contains all the code to perform these aggregations.
-It is set up to run on a small sample (first few months of 2017) to be able to be executed in this example project.
+It is set up to run on a small sample (first few months of 2017) to be able to be executed in this example.
 This notebook is included to illustrate how Dask is used with a Saturn cluster for data processing, but the files generated here will not be used by any of the other examples.

 ## Train ML models